 What kind of crate do you find security in?
 Let’s break out together!

-** But there is another side to this coin!
-I hope to explore it in Part II, The Devouring Lion.
+There is another side to this coin revealed in Part II, The Devouring Lion.

 Lisa Bevere has written an excellent book called Lioness Arising that speaks about the imagery of lions and the believer.
 Her focus is on the role of women as the lioness.
 I highly recommend it!! http://www.amazon.com/Lioness-Arising-Wake-Change-World/dp/0307457796